Eb0nY-April14/rockhistory/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C CSS Validator services were used to validate every page of the project to ensure there were no syntax errors in the project and prettier code formatter was used to format the code for proper code indentation.

 *  W3C Markup Validator